rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ### Theme

-The game will have a old geographical theme which will correspond well with the topic of flags.
+The game will have an old geographical theme which will correspond well with the topic of flags.
 The background picture will need to keep things fun at the same time as not being too distracting.

 ### Typography